Warishayat/Langchain/README.md

 - **Chroma**: An open-source vector database for storing and querying embeddings that integrates with LangChain to facilitate powerful search and retrieval.
 - **Pinecone**: A managed vector database solution that enables high-performance, real-time similarity search and indexing of vector embeddings.
 - **Weaviate**: A vector search engine for machine learning models that also integrates well with LangChain for document retrieval and other use cases.

+### 7. **Contextual Compression**
+- **Contextual Compression** involves using techniques that compress the input data while retaining the most important contextual information.
+This method allows large documents or inputs to be handled efficiently by LLMs without losing key information, improving the model’s processing speed and delivering high-quality outputs.
+By applying **contextual compression**, I aim to optimize the interaction with language models, achieving state-of-the-art performance for NLP tasks.

 ---